ACM Reciprocal Network

 - Reciprocal privileges do not extend to discounts for gift shop or café purchases, parking, museum special events, programs, summer camps or birthday parties.

-A valid Family Membership Card with ACM Reciprocal Program benefits should include:
+A valid Family Membership Card with ACM Reciprocal Network benefits should include:

 - The ACM Reciprocal Membership logo in color.